Getting started at TTS: Your first 90 days

 Not everything 18F does is a billable project, and that’s okay.
-Most people are expected to bill 32 hours a week, leaving 8 hours for things that aren’t related to a partner or a project.
+Most people are expected to bill a minimum of 32 hours a week, leaving up to 8 hours for things that aren’t related to a partner or a project.
 This “non-billable” work is often the glue that holds the organization together: guilds, working groups, internal tools and documentation.

 You can learn more about billing expectations and time tracking in the Tock Handbook pages.

 Almost all 18F projects are considered either a Path Analysis (PA) or an Experiment and Iterate (E&I) engagement.
 You can learn more about both in the 18F “How We Work” guide, which you’re going to want to read anyway.

 The short version is that a PA is a short, exploratory engagement in which we help the partner define the problem and look at some potential solutions.
 For more information and resources, take a look in the Project Artifacts repo.